jina-ai/finetuner/docs/3_finetuner_in_action/3_3_text_to_image_using_clip.md

 We also need to provide a `CLIPloss` and set `multi_modal` to `True`.

+## Monitor your runs

-Now that we've created a run, let's see its status.
+We created a run!
+Now let's see its status.
 ```python
 print(run.status())
 ```